 Personalised Cancer Care Alliance

-The Personalised Cancer Care Alliance is an alliance of cancer patients, carers and representatives of patient organizations from the Middle East & North and Sub-Saharan Africa set up to advance health literacy in cancer, advocacy skills and education on personalised cancer care.
+The Personalised Cancer Care Alliance is an alliance of cancer patients, carers and representatives of patient organizations from within the WHO Eastern Mediterranean and selected countries from WHO Africa and Europe set up to advance health literacy in cancer, advocacy skills and education on personalised cancer care.